 (Our spare set of sheets is in the wire bin on the bottom shelf.)

-22. Store purses within other purses to conserve space.
+22. Store purses within other purses to conserve space in the closet.

 Purses are oh-so-cute, but they can also take up a lot of space.
 Storing purses within larger purses saves room AND helps the bags stand up nicely on the shelf.
 Win-win.